Wazed-Matthis/JBMF/README.md

 - Building an ast from an smt statement and compiling it back to bytecode
 - (Far from now, but I'll include it anyways) Compiling to llvm-ir (at least some parts (might interop with jni))

-This project is designed to be used for deobfuscation of heavily obfuscated binary, by outlining the semantics of certain code parts, simplifying them and recompiling them back
+This project is designed to be used for the deobfuscation of heavily obfuscated binaries, by outlining the semantics of certain code parts, simplifying them and recompiling them back

 # Building
 To build just simply clone the repository